How the world’s best passport holders can reduce their tax liability with the proper internationalization strategy

 High taxes in Finland

-A software engineer working for his or her own company and earning $150,000 a year in Finland.
-Roughly (and we are estimating) he will take home only $60,810.
-This is in a country where they are experimenting with universal basic income.
-Need to say, many Finnish are pleased paying taxes, as they benefit from a largely generous social welfare scheme.
+Take, for example, a software engineer working for his or her own company and earning $150,000 a year in Finland.
+All in all, (and we are estimating) he will take home roughly $60,810.
+This is in a country where the government is experimenting with universal basic income policies.
+Needless to say, many Finnish are pleased paying taxes, as they benefit from a largely generous social welfare scheme.

 However, the arbitrage for this software engineer business owner to relocate abroad is tremendous.
-For instance, being a tax resident in Thailand and do business through an Estonian limited liability company.
+For instance, by being tax resident in Thailand and doing business through an Estonian limited liability company.

-His $150,000 yearly profits will be taxed at 20% once passed at the personal level, if retained in the company may be tax free.
-Thailand does not have controlled foreign company rules, and as a tax resident, foreign-source income may not be taxable, as long as he does not remit it during the first year after earned.
+By doing this, his $150,000 yearly profits will be taxed at 20% once passed at the personal level, and if they are retained in the company they may even be tax free.
+Thailand does not have controlled foreign company (CFC) rules, and as a tax resident, foreign-source income may not be taxable, as long as the recipient does not remit it during the first year after earning.

-After corporate tax, he will get $120,000 and he may retain this money in his bank account in a safe offshore bank, after 1 year he may transfer part of this money tax-free to Thailand to pay his expenses.
+After corporate tax, the software engineer will get $120,000 and he may retain this money in his bank account in a safe offshore bank, and after 1 year he can transfer part of this money tax-free to Thailand to pay his expenses.

 In short, applying the Flag Theory, he may be able to increase his yearly disposable income by 100%.

-This is a mid/long-term strategy, usually Finnish citizens may retain their tax-residency for three years after leaving the country.
-A Finnish may be able to avoid this three-year rule by demonstrating no ties to the country, such as do not have permanent accommodation in Finland, nor maintaining his right to Finnish social security.
+This is a mid/long-term strategy; usually, Finnish citizens may retain their tax-residency for three years after leaving the country.
+A Finnish citizen may be able to avoid this three-year rule by demonstrating no ties to the country, such as by not having permanent accommodation in Finland, nor maintaining their right to Finnish social security.

 How to get citizenship in Finland

-For those seeking a Finnish passport, first they must obtain a residence permit.
-Residency is usually granted based on the ground of a job offer or running a business in Finland.
-After 4 years legally residing in Finland, a foreigner may apply for permanent residency, which entitles to live and work in the country indefinitely.
-After 5 years of continuous residency, whether temporary or permanent, a foreign citizen may be eligible for citizenship by naturalization, and he may no need to renounce his nationality of origin to become a Finnish citizen.
+For those seeking a Finnish passport, first, they must obtain a residence permit.
+Residency is usually granted based on the grounds of a job offer or of running a business in Finland.
+After 4 years of legally residing in Finland, a foreigner may apply for permanent residency, which entitles them to live and work in the country indefinitely.
+After 5 years of continuous residency, whether temporary or permanent, a foreign citizen may be eligible for citizenship by naturalization, and they may not need to renounce their nationality of origin to become a Finnish citizen.

 Norway taxes and internationalization

-A Norwegian affiliate marketer doing business through his own local company, may pay 24% on corporate tax and a 29.76% effective dividend tax when transferring the profits to the personal level.
-Being an effective tax rate of 46.8%, without considering labor taxes.
+A Norwegian affiliate marketer doing business through his own local company may pay 24% on corporate tax and a 29.76% effective dividend tax when transferring the profits to the personal level.
+This results in an effective tax rate of 46.8%, without considering labor taxes.

-He may set up a company in Bulgaria, which will lead him to get a temporary resident visa.
-By moving there and becoming a Bulgarian resident, he may be liable to 10% tax on their corporate profits and 5% on the dividends distributed.
+This affiliate marketer could instead set up a company in Bulgaria, which will lead them to obtaining a temporary resident visa.
+By moving there and becoming a Bulgarian resident, they may be liable to 10% tax on their corporate profits and 5% on the dividends distributed.
 This is an effective tax rate of 14.5% vs 46.8% in Norway.

-Note that usually, if Norwegian citizens living abroad stay 61 days or more in a tax year in Norway and have close relatives living in Norway (spouse and children), may still be considered as Norwegian tax-residents, unless they get permanent residency in another country.
+Note that usually, if Norwegian citizens living abroad stay 61 days or more in a tax year in Norway and have close relatives living in Norway (spouse and children), they may still be considered as Norwegian tax-residents, unless they receive permanent residency in another country.

-For those non-EEA citizens interested in getting citizenship in Norway, first they must obtain a temporary residency permit.
+For non-EEA citizens interested in obtaining citizenship in Norway, first, they must obtain a temporary residency permit.
 These are usually granted to foreigners who have secured a job offer or have set up their own business as sole proprietors and have high academic degrees.
-After three years of temporary permit, they may apply for permanent residency.
-After 10 years of legal residency, they may be eligible for citizenship, provided that they have been tax-residents during 7 in a 10-year period and they commit to renounce their previous citizenship.
+After three years of a temporary permit, they may apply for permanent residency.
+After 10 years of legal residency, they may be eligible for citizenship, provided that they have been tax-residents during 7 out of a 10-year period, and they commit to renouncing their previous citizenship.

 Canadians moving offshore

-Canadians have a great reputation internationally (especially when compared to Americans), oftentimes speak a second language (French) and generally the Canadian passport is a great travel document.
-The taxes within Canada are high, but it’s pretty cut and dry that following the Flag Theory strategy is a great option for Canadians.
+Canadians have a great reputation internationally (especially when compared to Americans), oftentimes speak a second language (French) and generally, the Canadian passport is a great travel document.
+The taxes within Canada are high, so it’s pretty cut and dry that following the Flag Theory strategy is a great option for Canadians.

-For Canadian businesses owners and entrepreneurs – there is a strong case to personally move to a new residency when looking to legally minimize tax.
-This is partially because the CFC (controlled foreign corporation rules and anti-avoidance rules) are very strict for Canadians.
+For Canadian businesses owners and entrepreneurs – there is a strong case for personally moving to a new residency when looking to legally minimize tax.
+This is partly because the CFC (controlled foreign corporation rules and anti-avoidance rules) are very strict for Canadians.

 Whenever we consult with Canadians, there is almost always a clear case for becoming a resident outside of Canada.
-In one notable case, we helped a family save around 30% a year which was over the course of the next 5 years would be several million dollars, just by relocating themselves and their lives to Cayman Islands.
-Helps to have a lot of options to go checkout places visa free as well!
+In one notable case, we helped a family save around 30% a year, which over the course of the next 5 years would be several million dollars, just by relocating themselves and their lives to the Cayman Islands.
+It helps to have a lot of options to go and travel to places visa-free as well!

-The one thing Canadians always ask us about is whether they can go back for healthcare, and whether they can go back to Canada someday.
+The one thing Canadians always ask us about is whether they can go back to receive healthcare and whether they can go back to Canada someday.
 Yes, you can go back.
 Yes, if you go back and become a resident, you can qualify for healthcare.
 Yes, there will still be hockey.

 How to get Canadian citizenship

-For those seeking a Canadian passport, the fastest way to get one is obtaining directly the permanent residency.
-In fact, last week (19th June 2017), the Canadian Parliament approved an amendment to the Citizenship Act, reducing the time permanent residents must be physically present in Canada to three out of five years, instead of four out of six years.
+For those seeking a Canadian passport, the fastest way to get one is by directly obtaining permanent residency.
+In fact, last week in June 2017, the Canadian Parliament approved an amendment to the Citizenship Act, reducing the time permanent residents must be physically present in Canada to three out of five years, instead of four out of six years.
 This means that you must be a tax resident in Canada for at least three years during your path to citizenship.

-Back on obtaining residency, Canada is looking for people with great business skills to boost their economy, and they are currently offering permanent residency to them.
-So, if you are planning to establish your venture in Canada, you may consider applying for the Startup visa program, which mainly requires have secured CAD 200,000 from an authorized venture capital firm or CAD 75,000 from an angel investor.
+Back to obtaining residency – Canada is looking for people with great business skills to boost their economy, and they are currently offering permanent residency to them.
+So, if you are planning to establish your venture in Canada, you may consider applying for the Startup visa program, which mainly requires having secured CAD 200,000 from an authorized venture capital firm or CAD 75,000 from an angel investor.

-Other entrepreneur program is the Prince Edward Island Business Impact, to qualify your business plan must be approved and you should deposit CAD 200,000 in an escrow account, refunded once you have the program terms and conditions and you have lived for two years in Canada.
+Another entrepreneur program is the Prince Edward Island Business Impact.
+To qualify, your business plan must be approved and you will need to deposit CAD 200,000 in an escrow account, refunded once you have fulfilled the program terms and conditions and you have lived in Canada for two years.

-All programs require you to stay physically in Canada at least 2 years during the five-year period to maintain the residency status.
+All programs require you to physically live in Canada for at least 2 years during the five-year period to maintain the residency status.

-There is an opportunity cost, as it does not bear interest, and you must be a model tax resident at least 3 years.
+There is an opportunity cost, as it does not bear interest, and you must be a model tax resident for at least 3 years.
 For instance, if you reside in Quebec, you will face a top marginal income tax rate of 53.7% for ordinary and investment income and a 26.7% for capital gains.
-In addition to be potentially exposed to controlled foreign companies regulations, and your profits retained in a foreign entity potentially attributable.
+In addition you may potentially be exposed to controlled foreign companies regulations, and your profits retained in a foreign entity potentially attributable.

 How Americans can reduce their tax liability

-To qualify you should not stay in the US for 330 days per year, that is, staying a maximum of 35 days per year in the US.
+To qualify you must not remain in the US for 330 days per year, that is, you can only remain a maximum of 35 days per year in the US.

-Other way is passing the “residency test” of the IRS proving that you are a bonafide resident in another country.
-This will allow you to stay in the US more than a month, but the criterion is much more subjective and the IRS would ask for proof of ties to your country of residence.
+Another way is by passing the “residency test” of the IRS, proving that you are a bonafide resident in another country.
+This will allow you to stay in the US for more than a month, but the criterion is much more subjective and the IRS will ask for proof of ties to your country of residence.

 At Flag Theory, we are providing assistance to American business owners, freelancers, entrepreneurs and investors living abroad or willing to do so, offering an integral tailored internationalization planning.
 Our US Expat package offer includes:

-- Engage formally a CPA (free 30-minute call)
+- Formally engaging a CPA (free 30-minute call)

-- Presented with list of tailored options for your specific situation
+- Presenting a list of tailored options for your specific situation

-- Help getting corporation, residency and bank account setup
+- Help to obtain corporation, residency and bank accounts set up

 - Ongoing yearly US tax maintenance compliance